Sir Anthony Meyer, 3rd Baronet: Political career

-Finding a party, and a seat
+Entry into politics

 The death of his mother in 1962 provided Meyer with the family's wealth, and he decided to enter politics to support his pro-European views.
-In 1962, he resigned from the Foreign Office to work unpaid for the Common Market Campaign led by Liberal peer Gladwyn Jebb, 1st Baron Gladwyn.
+That year, he resigned from the Foreign Office to work unpaid for the Common Market Campaign led by Liberal peer Gladwyn Jebb.
 He later said that he was initially undecided whether to stand for the Conservatives or the Liberals, but his admiration for the Conservative prime minister Harold Macmillan swung his choice.

 In 1963, Meyer was selected to fight the constituency of Eton and Slough, then held by Labour's leftwing internationalist Fenner Brockway.
 In the 1964 General Election, Meyer won the seat by 11 votes, gaining respect by ignoring his constituency party's advice to campaign on the race issue, which could have swung a number of votes in that constituency at the time.
 His was one of only four Conservative gains in that election.
 Recognising that he would only be in the seat temporarily, Meyer made the most of his time in Parliament, advocating Britain's joining the Common Market and strengthening the United Nations.
 He also established himself on the liberal wing of the party: voting to abolish capital punishment and for sanctions against Rhodesia.
 In the 1966 General Election he lost his seat to Labour's Joan Lestor by 4,663 votes.

-His liberalism made him almost untouchable in the Conservative party, and his applications to stand in six constituencies (including Windsor, where he lived) were rejected, but eventually fellow Old Etonian Nigel Birch recommended Meyer to replace him in the constituency of West Flintshire, in north-eastern Wales.
-He returned to Parliament at the 1970 General Election.
+His liberalism made him almost untouchable in the Conservative Party, and his applications to stand in six constituencies (including Windsor, where he lived) were rejected, but eventually fellow Old Etonian Nigel Birch recommended Meyer to replace him in the constituency of West Flintshire, in north-eastern Wales.
+He returned to parliament at the 1970 general election.